 This shoe breathes, so if you live in a warmer climate, your feet will thank you.
 But if you get out when there’s a chill in the air, you’re going to feel it on your feet also.
 The mesh design on the upper, shaped like a honeycomb, allows air to whiz right through it.
 If you do have a habit of sweating through your shoes, make sure you clean them right after your run.
 VivoBarefoot recommends using natural products whenever possible.

-Because this is a barefoot shoe, there is more priority given to light weight, flexibility and breathability, than comfort.
+Because this is a barefoot shoe, there is more priority given to the light weight, flexibility, and breathability, than comfort.
 But the shoe didn’t fail the comfort test.
 Athletes said they walked in them, worked in them, and participated in CrossFit in them, all with positive results.
 Most reviewers found the key to staying comfortable in the VivoBarefoot Stealth II was to limit your time in them initially and work up to longer segments of time and longer runs.
 This is a shoe that requires a transition period for anyone who isn’t already accustomed to the barefoot lifestyle.

 As far as size, the VivoBarefoot Stealth II is not far off of being true to size.
-Most reviewers said they either selected their usual size, or went for one just a half size larger than they normally wear.
+Most reviewers said they either selected their usual size or went for one just a half size larger than they normally wear.

 For VivoBarefoot Stealth II, black is the new black.
 The designers have taken your basic black running shoe